stigok/docker-nginx-letsencrypt/README.md

     $ docker build --tag stigok/certbot certbot/.

-Retrieve a test certificate from the staging server
+Retrieve a test certificate from the staging server to verify that this works

     $ docker run --rm -v letsencrypt:/letsencrypt stigok/certbot --test-cert -d www.example.com -d example.com

-Restart the web server

-    $ docker-compose restart

-Verify that the cert is working.
-It is expected that curl returns an invalid certificate because the certificate was acquired with the `--test-cert` flag.

-    $ curl -vIL example.com

-Remove the test certificate
+Delete the test certificate and get a real one

     $ docker run -v letsencrypt:/letsencrypt -it --rm --entrypoint certbot delete --config-dir /letsencrypt --test-cert --cert-name stigok/certbot

-Fetch a real certificate

     $ docker run --rm -v letsencrypt:/letsencrypt stigok/certbot -d www.example.com -d example.com

-Restart the web server again and verify
+Remove the `#` from the `nginx.conf` file that sets up the certificate file paths, then restart the web server

     $ docker-compose restart
     $ curl -vIL example.com

 ## TODO
 - Find a way to ease the pain of having to restart the container on `nginx.conf` changes.
+- Avoid having to comment out the SSL settings for each site.
+Maybe sites should be their own container, and the frontend just proxy requests to the containers automagically somehow.